aws/aws-eks-best-practices/content/index.md

 * [Amazon EKS Blueprints Quick Start](https://aws-quickstart.github.io/cdk-eks-blueprints/)

 ## Contributing
 We encourage you to contribute to these guides.
 If you have implemented a practice that has proven to be effective, please share it with us by opening an issue or a pull request.
 Similarly, if you discover an error or flaw in the guidance we've already published, please submit a PR to correct it.
-The guidelines for submitting PRs can be found in [Contributing Guidelines](https://github.com/aws/aws-eks-best-practices/blob/master/CONTRIBUTING.md).
+The guidelines for submitting PRs can be found in our [Contributing Guidelines](https://github.com/aws/aws-eks-best-practices/blob/master/CONTRIBUTING.md).